vijayraavi/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 Estimated Time: 60-75 minutes

-## Important Note - April 2019 - Workaround Instructions - Beginning
+## Important Information - April 2019

+This step of the Lab has not been updated since February 1, 2019.
+Since the recent changes in the Echo-Bot temaplate, the hands-on activities won't work.
-This lab, **1_Dialogs_and_Regex**, is under maintenance.
-The hands-on activities won't work, since the EchoBot template changed.
-To complete this Bootcamp, please follow the workaround steps below:
+To move on with this training, please follow the workaround steps below:

 1. The theory present in this lab is still relevant.
 You should read everything, but don't create, download, open, remove, or rename anything.
 1. Using the "Finished Solution", located in the **resources/code/FinishedPictureBot-Part0** folder, start from the [2_Azure_Search](./2_Azure_Search.md) lab.
 1. Also execute the [LUIS](./3_LUIS.md) lab.

-## Important Note - April 2019 - Workaround Instructions - End

 ## Building a Bot